modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 ## 13.3.
 Levels of operation of the mechanisms of knowing.

-According to Piaget and García (1988) there are three levels of operation of the mechanisms of knowing: the level *intra* for the description of objects, the level *inter* for the transformation of concepts and the level *trans* for the construction of structures.
-These levels of operation are associated with three categories describing the scenario and the results of contributions made by Nobel laureates working in high energy physics: the laboratory work, the experimental purposes, and the theorical consequences.
+According to Piaget and García (1988) there are three levels of operation of the mechanisms of knowing: the level *intra* for the description of objects, the level *inter* for the transformation of concepts and the level *trans* for the construction of structures. .
+We associate these levels of operation to three categories describing the scenario and the results of contributions made by Nobel laureates working in high energy physics: the laboratory work, the experimental purposes, and the theorical consequences.

 The operation of the level *intra* is connected to the invention of experimental tools and the description of laboratories where research is done.
 These are the places and technological arrangements where tools, devices, instruments, apparatuses, and installations are the cognitive objects defining the experimental settings used to explore and learn about high energy physics.